-The Rocks Estate in Bethlehem, New Hampshire, is best known as a popular NH Christmas tree farm.
-But as the North Country Conservation & Education Center for the Society for the Protection of New Hampshire Forests, the 1,400-acre property offers much more.
+The Rocks in Bethlehem, New Hampshire is the North Country Conservation & Education Center for the Society for the Protection of New Hampshire Forests.
+Known as a popular NH Christmas tree farm, the 1,400-acre property offers much more.

 Beyond the neat rows of Christmas trees lined by perfect stone walls lies a world of history, wildlife, and experiential learning.
 The property is open to visitors year-round, presenting both structured and self-guided tours and programs.
 Choose a beautiful tree at Christmas time, discover the sweet process of creating maple syrup in early spring with our hands-on Maple Tours, enjoy the revival of vernal pools as the snow melts, the full bloom of summer, and the kaleidoscope of color in the fall.